What is the Psychoanalytic Psychotherapy Clinic?

 Noreen Giffney BA (Hons), PhD, MSc, Clin Dip, MIFPP, MICP

 I am a Psychoanalytic Psychotherapist who has completed an accredited clinical training programme in Psychoanalytic Psychotherapy at Trinity College Dublin and in the Irish Institute of Psychoanalytic Psychotherapy.
-I am a fully-accredited member of the Irish Forum for Psychoanalytic Psychotherapy and the Psychoanalytic Section of the Irish Council for Psychotherapy, and abide by their code of ethics.
+I am a fully-accredited clinical member of the Irish Forum for Psychoanalytic Psychotherapy and the Psychoanalytic Section of the Irish Council for Psychotherapy, and abide by their codes of ethics.

 - Clinical Master of Science (MSc) in Psychoanalytic Psychotherapy, Department of Psychiatry, School of Medicine, Trinity College Dublin (TCD)